 The new KS3 science curriculum at the New Academy builds on the work covered in KS2.
-Our aims are to engage learners at many levels, linking direct practical experience with scientific ideas.
+Our aims are to engage learners at many levels, linking direct practical experience with scientific deas.
 Experimentation and modelling are used to develop and evaluate explanations, encouraging critical and creative thought.
 Students learn how knowledge and understanding in Science are rooted in evidence.
 They discover how scientific ideas contribute to technological change, affecting industry, business and medicine and improving quality of life.

 What you will study

 Our KS3 curriculum is divided into ten main themes, three each from Biology and Chemistry, and four form Physics.
 These cover areas including:

 The skills you will learn are